LucasSerrato/LucasSerrato/README.md

 ---

 ### 💼 About Me
-- 🎓 Bachelor's degree in **Systems Analysis and Development – SENAC**
+- 🎓 Bachelor's degree in **Systems Analysis and Development – Senac**
 - 🎓 **Postgraduate Degree in Cybersecurity – Mackenzie**
 - 🧠 Strong foundation in **systems architecture, secure REST APIs, databases, web development, and application security**
 - ⚙️ Hands-on experience building **Full Stack applications from scratch to deployment**